Bridging scales in porous media: cDFT-informed pore network modelling for fluid transport with nanoconfined phase behavior: Results

-To reflect the impact of capillary condensation during PNM simulations, we block the pores where capillary condensation occurs for the fluid to flow.
-As a result of PNM, we obtain a relationship between the initial single-phase permeability of a sample and its permeability in the presence of capillary condensation (see Figure \ref{fig:psd_lin}).
-For a case study, we analyze a randomly generated artificial sample labeled 'lin-300' characterized by a linear distribution of throat sizes with pore size distribution shown in Figure \ref{fig:psd_lin}a.
-The initial permeability of this sample $k_0$ is about 1.086~$\mu$D and porosity $\phi = 37.13$\%.
-The white columns in Figure \ref{fig:psd_lin}a indicate the pores and throats that are blocked during fluid flow.
-The range of pores we consider to be blocked, from 3 to 20~nm, constitutes mostly throats and a small number of pores.
+To reflect the impact of capillary hysteresis during PNM simulations, we block the pores and throats where the condensate phase is formed at a particular pressure.
+As a result of PNM simulations, we obtain a relationship between the initial single-phase permeability $k_0$ of a sample and its permeability in the presence of capillary condensation $k$, shown in Figure \ref{fig:psd_lin}.
+We consider a randomly generated artificial sample labeled 'uni-500' characterized by a uniform distribution of throat sizes, with pore and throat size distributions shown in Figure \ref{fig:psd_lin}a.
+The white columns in Figure \ref{fig:psd_lin}a indicate the pores and throats that are considered to be blocked for fluid flow.
+The range of pores we consider to be blocked, from 3 to 30~nm, constitutes mostly throats and a small number of pores.
 Figure \ref{fig:psd_lin}b shows permeability reduction corresponding to the width of the blocked pores.
 This result shows the contribution of each pore size to the overall flow within the sample.
-We observe that the permeability drop could achieve about 18\% if pore sizes up to 20~nm are blocked.
+We observe that the permeability drop could achieve about 17\% if pore sizes up to 30~nm are blocked by a condensate phase.
 The obtained permeability drop is mostly attributed to a blockage of pores bigger than 10~nm.
 The deviation of permeability while blocking pores smaller than 10~nm is lower than 1\% in this sample.
-Furthermore, due to capillary hysteresis, where phase transition in the pore occurs at different pressures during pressure increase and decrease, we observe hysteresis in the relationship between permeability and pressure, as shown in Figure \ref{fig:psd_lin}c.
-This finding indicates that the permeability of the sample is influenced by the thermodynamic processes occurring within the system.
+Furthermore, due to capillary hysteresis, where phase transition in the pore occurs at different pressure values during pressure increase and decrease, we observe hysteresis in the relationship between permeability and pressure, as shown in Figure \ref{fig:psd_lin}c.
+This finding indicates that the permeability of the sample is influenced by the thermodynamic processes occurring within the system if the condensate phase is formed and capillary forces dominate the viscous one.